The tradition of St. Peter’s is orthodox catholic, with the Mass in its various forms at the centre of Sunday and weekday worship.

 The parish is also affiliated to the Society under the patronage of St. Wilfred and St. Hilda.

 Normal Sunday services are an 8am Communion using the Book of Common Prayer and a 9.30am sung Parish Eucharist using Common Worship on two Sundays and the Book of Common Prayer on the second and fourth Sundays.
-On the second Sunday of each month there is a well attended 11.15 am Family Service.
+Once a month there is a Family Service at 11.15am.
+The date of this service varies so please check the monthly newsletter for details or fill out the contact form on this site.

-During the week the Mass is celebrated on Wednesday at 10.00am.
+During the week the Mass is celebrated on Wednesday at 10.00am and Friday at 7.00pm.
+Check the newsletter for occasional variations to this pattern.
 Additional services are held on Festivals and on Greater Holy Days.
-A full liturgical Holy Week and Easter is observed.

 The Healing Ministry has for some years been an integral part of the prayer life of St. Peter’s.
 At the Parish Eucharist on the first Sunday of each month, a fully trained Healing team working in pairs, offers the Laying on of Hands in the Lady Chapel.
 The Healing team also visits, on request, the housebound, the sick and the distressed, either in hospital or at home.